jadeforrest/blog/content/posts/2021-10-27--embedded-model/index.md

 ## Thank you

-[Gus Shaffer](https://www.linkedin.com/in/gusshaffer/) provided a lot of feedback on an earlier version of this post, and had some good suggestions on how to embed effectively.
+[Keizan Shaffer](https://www.linkedin.com/in/gusshaffer/) provided a lot of feedback on an earlier version of this post, and had some good suggestions on how to embed effectively.

 Image by <a href="https://pixabay.com/users/publicdomainpictures-14/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=17109">PublicDomainPictures</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=17109">Pixabay</a>